Sillyworld

 The lyrics are a critique of how ideas are becoming nothing but symbols through media corruption, and then dying off as they lose their significance.
 It speaks of instances such as love becoming "Just a song," or peace being "Just two fingers now... just a phase."
 Similar to "Through Glass", the content of the song is angry and has rebellious undertone, despite its softer, slower instrumental style.

-The song was first time performed live on the 16 November 2007 at Pumpehuset in Copenhagen, Denmark.
+The song was first time performed live on the 10 January 2007 at Scotiabank Place in Ottawa, Canada.